-The secreted and membrane-anchored SCUBE (signal peptide-CUB-EGF domain-containing proteins) gene family composed of 3 members was originally identified from endothelial cells (ECs).
-We recently showed that membrane SCUBE2 binds vascular endothelial growth factor A (VEGFA) and acts as a co-receptor for VEGF receptor 2 (VEGFR2) to modulate EC migration, proliferation and tube formation during postnatal and tumor angiogenesis.
-However, whether these SCUBE genes cooperate in modulating VEGF signaling during embryonic vascular development remains unknown.
+The secreted and membrane-anchored signal peptide-CUB-EGF domain-containing proteins (SCUBE) gene family composed of three members was originally identified from endothelial cells (ECs).
+We recently showed that membrane SCUBE2 binds vascular endothelial growth factor (VEGF) and acts as a co-receptor for VEGF receptor 2 to modulate EC migration, proliferation, and tube formation during postnatal and tumour angiogenesis.
+However, whether these SCUBE genes cooperate in modulating VEGF signalling during embryonic vascular development remains unknown.